 If you and your loved one are real foodies there is one island for me that really sticks out for the ultimate palate and heart pleasing break at the moment.
 That is the largest of the Inner Hebrides, Skye.
 The island abounds with world-class produce, especially seafood.
 There are myriad places to enjoy the isle's glorious natural larder these days, but two for me are genuinely world class.
-First up is Kinloch Lodge, where Francophile chef Marcello Tully conjures up classic Michelin fare, which is well worthy of the island's only Michelin star.
+First up is Kinloch Lodge, where Francophile chef Marcello Tully conjures up classic 5 star fare, which is well worthy of the island's reputation as a Foodie's Heaven.
 It comes served in a gloriously old world dining room, with classic bedrooms to match.
 For sheer luxurious romance you cannot beat Kinloch.
-If you prefer something a little racier the Three Chimneys is well on the way to winning back its Michelin star with mercurial young chef Scott Davies at the helm fashioning some startlingly creative cuisine.
+If you prefer something a little racier the Three Chimneys delights the tastebuds with mercurial young chef Scott Davies at the helm fashioning some startlingly creative cuisine.
 The rooms here are a touch more modern, but still deeply romantic with a view of a sea loch to wake up to.

 Walking trail, Isle of Arran